lukasmartinelli/osm-noise-pollution/README.md

 docker-compose up mapbox-studio
 ```

-Login and open the project mounted at `/projects`.
-Now you can see the direct vector data of the project.
+Login and open the source project via `Browse` mounted at `/projects`.
+You should see `vector-datasource.tm2source`.
+Open this project and navigate to the location of your extract to check the noise pollution visualized
+in the vector data editor.

 ### Components